Payment Services Directive: Revised Directive on Payment Services (PSD2)

 On 8 October 2015, the European Parliament adopted the European Commission proposal to create safer and more innovative European payments (PSD2, Directive (EU) 2015/2366).
 The current rules aim to better protect consumers when they pay online, promote the development and use of innovative online and mobile payments such as through open banking, and make cross-border European payment services safer.

 Then-Commissioner Jonathan Hill, responsible for Financial Stability, Financial Services and Capital Markets Union, said, "This legislation is a step towards a digital single market; it will benefit consumers and businesses, and help the economy grow."

 On 16 November 2015, the Council of the European Union passed PSD2.
 Member states then had two years to incorporate the directive into their national laws and regulations.
 On 27 November 2017, Commission delegated Regulation (EU) 2018/389 supplemented PSD2 with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication.

-The EU and many banks pushed this development with the new Payments Service Directive 2 (PSD2), which came into force on 13 January 2018.
-Banks then adapted to these changes which opened many technical challenges, but also many strategic opportunities, such as collaborating with fintech providers, for the future.
+PSD2 came into force on 13 January 2018, prompting banks to adapt to new technical challenges and strategic opportunities, such as collaboration with fintech providers.

 An important element of PSD2 is the requirement for strong customer authentication on the majority of electronic payments.

-Another important element of the directive is the demand for common and secure communication (CSC). eIDAS-defined qualified certificates for are demanded for website authentication and electronic seals used for communication between financial services players.
-The technical specification ETSI TS 119 495 defines a standard for implementing these requirements.
+Another important element of the directive is the requirement for common and secure communication (CSC): eIDAS-defined qualified certificates for website authentication and electronic seals are required for communication between financial-services players, per the technical specification ETSI TS 119 495.

 PSD2 went into full effect on 14 September 2019, but due to delays in the implementation, the European Banking Authority allowed for a time extension of the strong customer authentication (SCA) until 31 December 2020.

 Third Payment Services Directive

-A Third Payment Services Directive (PSD3) has been proposed by the European Commission.
-Building upon the achievements and lessons learned from its predecessor, PSD2, PSD3 seeks to enhance and broaden the open banking ecosystem.
+On 28 June 2023, the European Commission published legislative proposals for a Third Payment Services Directive (PSD3) combined with a directly applicable Payment Services Regulation (PSR), repealing the Electronic Money Directive and incorporating electronic money institutions as a sub-category of payment institutions.

+On 27 November 2025, the European Parliament and the Council of the European Union reached a provisional political agreement on the PSD3 and PSR texts, under which payment service providers must implement fraud-prevention mechanisms, verify payee names before completing a transfer, and fully reimburse victims of impersonation fraud.
+As of May 2026, formal adoption by the European Parliament and the Council remained pending, with publication in the Official Journal of the European Union projected for the end of the second quarter of 2026.
+Most PSD3 and PSR provisions would then apply within 18 months of entry into force, or 24 months for the payee-name verification requirement.